Matcha vs. Coffee Caffeine: A Head-to-Head Comparison

 On the other side of the matcha vs coffee caffeine equation, matcha delivers a smoother energy curve.
 The combination of moderate caffeine and L-theanine produces what researchers describe as "alert calm," a state where you're focused but not wired.

 The antioxidant profile is strong too.
-Matcha is rich in EGCG (epigallocatechin gallate), a catechin that exceeds concentrations found in other green tea varieties.
+Matcha is rich in EGCG (epigallocatechin gallate), a catechin that tends to be higher than in most brewed green tea.
 Because you consume the entire ground leaf rather than steeping and discarding it, you get a higher density of these compounds per serving.

 But matcha has limits.